alphagov/govwifi-user-signup-api/README.md

 With each journey, we generate a unique username and password for GovWifi.
 These get stored and sent to the user.

-- SMS signup - Users text a phone number and get a set of credentials.
+- SMS signup:- Users text a phone number and get a set of credentials.
 - SMS help routes - Users can also ask for help from the same phone number and are sent some guides based on their selected operating system.
 - Email signup - Users with a government domain email send a blank email to